TrinaNix4/CS1400_Python_Programs/Readme.md

 if 'red' in myDict:
   print("Red is a key")

-if 'blue not in myDict:
+if 'blue' not in myDict:
   print('Blue is not a key')

 ```